-We have requested comments from Sen. Bill Cook and Rep. Beverly Boswell as well as Rep. Bob Steinburg who is running for Senate District 1, that includes Ocracoke.
+We have requested comments from Sen. Bill Cook, Rep. Beverly Boswell and Rep. Bob Steinburg who is running for Senate District 1, that includes Ocracoke.
 All voted for this legislation.
 We have also requested comments from the General Assembly candidates D. Cole Phelps (Sen., District 1), Tess Judge and Bobby Hanig (House District 6)

 The article below is reprinted from NC Policy Watch